EU: Parliament sues Commission over rule of law inaction | DW | 29.10.2021

 "We expect the European Commission to act in a consistent manner," Sassoli said.
 "Words have to be turned into deeds."

-The discord relates to a mechanism in force since the beginning of the year that can be implement which withholds EU funds from the shared budget among the bloc's 27 members.
+The discord relates to a mechanism in force since the beginning of the year that can be implemented which withholds EU funds from the shared budget among the bloc's 27 members.

 The mechanism was set up amid escalating concerns relating to basic standards such as judicial independence and media freedom, in particular in Poland and Hungary.